risa06-hub/INS-simulation-using-kalman-filtering/README.md

      -Add noise to the GPS measurements of position and velocity

  3.**Kalman FIlter Setup**
-     -state vector:     x= '[x,y,vx,vy]'
+  -state vector:     x= [x,y,vx,vy]
   -covariance matrix: P, initialised the variance very high,ie 500, because the uncertanity in the position of the object is high
      -matrices:
        -`A` = state transition
        -`B` = control input (acceleration)